-Hyperdontia is more common with permanent teeth than baby teeth, affecting more individuals from ages 14 to over 60 than those below 13 years old.
+Hyperdontia is more familiar with permanent teeth than baby teeth, affecting more individuals from ages 14 to over 60 than those below 13 years old.
 It is considered chronic, persisting for a long time or lifelong.

 How is Hyperdontia treated?